DonnoNonno/Viktoria/README.md

  - Memory Leak with chains.
 The chains did not stop creating infinitely.

    Solution --> - Creating a function that prints all chains once.

+## License

+This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
+Check [LICENSE](LICENSE) for further details.